msathe-tech/fortune-teller/README.md

 **TODO:INSERT BLOCK DIAGRAM**

-To begin, clone the Fortune Gateway application.
+To begin, clone the Fortune Gateway application and switch to the `master_lab` branch.

 ```
 git clone https://github.com/bernardpark/fortune-teller-gateway.git
+git checkout -b master_lab
+git pull origin master_lab
 ```

-Read through the instructions in the [Fortune Gateway repository](https://github.com/bernardpark/fortune-teller-gateway) and return here once completed to move on to lab5.
+Read through the instructions in the [Fortune Gateway repository](https://github.com/bernardpark/fortune-teller-gateway/tree/master_lab) and return here once completed to move on to lab5.

 ## Lab5 - Use CredHub and an external data backend